-See the Northern Lights

-If you’re not familiar with Canada, I have to bust another myth here: these are hard to see, and there’s only a few spots where your chances of seeing them are very high.
-For more detailed tips, check our Northern Lights guide here.
-Your best bet is to do a tour, particularly multi-day ones where guides will wake you if there’s aurora activity.

-New entry | Canada has swiftly risen to the bucket list of many this year, and not without good reason.
-2017 marks Canada’s 150th birthday, and to celebrate all national parks and historic sites are providing free entry.
-Need another reason to visit?
-Well, it is ridiculously beautiful:
+Canada has swiftly risen to the bucket list of many this year, and not without good reason.
+It is after all, ridiculously beautiful:

 Indeed Canada is renowned for its stunning mountains.
 But I have to bust a myth here: those are primarily on the West side of our country.
 Alberta, British Columbia, and the Yukon are where you need to go for views like these.
 Alberta's Rocky Mountains are arguably some of the country's most beautiful and accessible, as is B.C.'s Whistler and its surrounding peaks.

 Animals we have in Canada: moose, deer, beavers, wolves, cougars, coyotes, bears, squirrels, chipmunks.
 Animals you will likely see in Canada?
 Sadly, it’s probably MUCH less than that entire list.
 A lot of our animals are shy (obligatory: SORRY!), but when you do spot them, it is incredibly rewarding.
 If you’re after polar bears, Churchill, Winnipeg is the “polar bear capital of the world” with its pricey albeit epic bear spotting tours.

 3. See the Northern Lights

 If you’re not familiar with Canada, I have to bust another myth here: these are hard to see, and there’s only a few spots where your chances of seeing them are very high.
 For more detailed tips, check our Northern Lights guide here.
 Your best bet is to do a tour, particularly multi-day ones where guides will wake you if there’s aurora activity.